SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

 ## Core feature detection
 * `DEVICE_PORTMUX_TCA = 2` 1 = each wave output cannnel can be moved individually, like tinyAVRs.
 2 = Whole thing moved at once
 There are a number of macros for determining what (if any) features the core supports (these are shared with megaTinyCore and ATTinyCore (2.0.0+)
-* `CORE_HAS_FASTIO = 1` - If defined as 1 or higher. indicates that `digitalWriteFast()` and `digitalReadFast()` is available.
+* `CORE_HAS_FASTIO = 2` - If defined as 1 or higher. indicates that `digitalWriteFast()` and `digitalReadFast()` is available.
 If undefined or defined as 0, these are not available.
-If other "fast" versions are implemented, they would be signified by this being defined as a higher number.
+If 2 or higher, s it is for all parts on megaTinyCore, `pinModeFast()` is also available.
 If defined as -1, there are no `digital____Fast()` functions, but with constant pins, these functions are optimized aggressively for speed and flash usage (though not all the way down to 1 instruction).
 * `CORE_HAS_OPENDRAIN = 1` - If defined as 1, indicates that `openDrain()` and (assuming `CORE_HAS_FASTIO` is >= 1) `openDrainFast()` are available.
 If undefined or 0, these are not available.
 * `CORE_HAS_PINCONFIG = 1` - If defined as Indicates that `pinConfigure()` is available.
 If not defined or defined as 0, it is not available.
 * `CORE_HAS_TIMER_TAKEOVER = 1` - if defined as 1, `takeOverTCxn()` functions are available to let user code take full control of TCA0, TCA1 and/or TCD0.